 Your FAQ page should serve a purpose.
 If it has no goal, it could hurt your website.
 A poorly-designed FAQ page will increase your bounce rate and reduce your organic traffic.

 If you are yet to optimise your FAQ page, this is the time to do it.
-For those without one, you should create it as soon as possible.
+For those without one, you should create it as soon as possible, or seek the services of a professional web designer.

 Here are some insightful tips on how to create a high-converting FAQ page.